Better Sex as You Age

 Without pressing workloads or young children to worry about, many older adults have far more time to devote to pleasure and intimacy.
 Use your time to become more intimate.

 Stretch your experience.
 Start with a romantic dinner—or breakfast—before lovemaking.
 Share romantic or erotic literature and poetry.
 Having an experience together, sexual or not, is a powerful way of connecting intimately.

-Don’t be shy.
-Hold hands and touch your partner often, and encourage him or her to touch you.
-Tell your partner what you love about him/her, and share your ideas about new sexual experiences you might have together.
+Don't be shy.
+Hold hands and touch your partner often, and encourage them to touch you.
+Tell your partner what you love about them, and share your ideas about new sexual experiences you might have together.

 Relax.
-Find something that relaxes both partners, whether it’s trying massage or baths together.
+Find something that relaxes both partners, perhaps trying massage or baths together.
 Relaxation fosters confidence and comfort, and can help both erectile and dryness problems.

 Sexuality necessarily takes on a broader definition as we age.
 Try to open up to the idea that sex can mean many things, and that closeness with a partner can be expressed in many ways.

 It's not just about intercourse.
 Sex can also be about emotional pleasure, sensory pleasure, and relationship pleasure.
 Intercourse is only one way to have fulfilling sex.
 Touching, kissing, and other intimate sexual contact can be just as rewarding for both you and your partner.

 Natural changes.
 As you age, it's normal for you and your partner to have different sexual abilities and needs.
 Find new ways to enjoy sexual contact and intimacy.
 You may have intercourse less often than you used to, but the closeness and love you feel will remain.